ruby-grape/grape/README.md

 #### `regexp`

 Parameters can be restricted to match a specific regular expression with the `:regexp` option.
-If the value is nil or does not match the regular expression an error will be returned.
+If the value does not match the regular expression an error will be returned.
 Note that this is true for both `requires` and `optional` parameters.

 ```ruby